 One of the biggest “pros” to this style of cabinet is that it both frees up space and creates the illusion of more space all at once.
 Hanging cabinets on the wall creates an uninterrupted surface, thereby opening up the floor area and making the room appear more spacious than it actually is.
 With a floating vanity, a bathroom seems to extend on forever, and suspended kitchen cabinets make this space seem far more open and vast.
 Particularly when a monochromatic color is used for the cabinet, floor, and wall, the cabinet appears to be a natural extension of the wall, making the entire space feel much wider and more open.

 Even a few inches of space underneath a cabinet can go a long way in making cabinetry feel less bulky and more streamlined.
-Plus, since it’s floating above the floor, you can get under it with a vacuum, broom, or mop making it far easier than stooping underneath a cabinet overhang to clean around a toe kick.
+Plus, since it’s floating above the floor, you can get under it with a vacuum, broom, or mop making it far easier than stooping underneath a kitchen cabinet or bathroom vanity overhang to clean around a toe kick.
 Or you can always go the other extreme and raise it up a few feet.
 That’s the great thing about wall-hanging cabinets…you can hang them at any desired height for completely customized toe, leg, or knee space.

 Maple wall-mounted cabinets appear to “float” on a sea of blue glass tile.
 By Sarah Barnard Design.
 Photo via Houzz.

 Just like the pale blue bathroom shown here, floating vanities help to create an ethereal spa-like atmosphere, especially in the bath.
 Here, maple cabinets seem to “float” on a sea of organic form glass floor tiles.
 The horizontal wood grain helps to soften the vanity and the whole overall feeling is light and airy.